Ashton Golding: Early career

 Golding was born in Bramley, Leeds, West Yorkshire, England.
 He is of Jamaican descent.

 He previously played for amateur club Stanningley ARLFC.

 Club career

 Leeds

 He made his début against London Broncos in 2013 and made sporadic appearances afterward.

 At the start of the 2017 season Golding was given the number 1 jersey and played at fullback for most of the season until he lost his place to Jack Walker.

 Bradford (loan)

 On 26 May 2021, it was reported that he had signed for Bradford in the RFL Championship on loan.

 Huddersfield

 In 2020, Golding signed for Huddersfield.
 On 28 May 2022, Golding played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

+Golding was limited to only eight matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Golding played 19 games for Huddersfield in the 2024 Super League season which saw the club finish 9th on the table.

+Golding played 27 games for Huddersfield in the 2025 Super League season as the club finished 10th on the table.